Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Experiments

 \section{Experiments}

-We evaluate AirGNN on the decentralized tasks of source localization (Sec. \ref{subsec:source}) and multi-robot flocking (Sec. \ref{subsec:flocking}).
-The ADAM optimizer is used with decaying factors $\beta_1 = 0.9$, $\beta_2 = 0.999$ \cite{Ba2010} and the results are averaged over $10$ simulations.
+We evaluate AirGNNs on the decentralized tasks of source localization (Sec. \ref{subsec:source}) and multi-robot flocking (Sec. \ref{subsec:flocking}), and corroborate the stability analysis in Section \ref{sec:stabilityAnalysis} numerically (Sec. \ref{subsec:stability}).
+In all experiments, the ADAM optimizer is used with decaying factors $\beta_1 = 0.9$, $\beta_2 = 0.999$ \cite{Ba2010} and the results are averaged over $10$ random simulations.